Saurabh Chaudhary: Early life

-He was born in Kalina village, in district Meerut of western Uttar Pradesh (India).
-He comes from a Jat family of farmers living in Yamuna and Gangetic plains of western UP.
-His father is Jagmohan Singh Siwach.
-He took up shooting at 13 and practised daily, traveling 15 km each way on buses to his club run by Aryangateways Sports Foundation.
-His coach identified his talent and groomed him from grassroot level.
+Chaudhary was born in a Jat family of farmers in Kalina village, Meerut district in Uttar Pradesh.
+He took up shooting at 13 and practised daily, travelling 15 km each way on buses to his club run.

 Career

 Months before Tokyo Olympics, Chaudhary was effected by COVID-19.
-But, sensational shooter Chaudhary fired his way into the finals of the men's 10m air pistol event by topping the qualifications at 1st position with 586/600 with a mind-blowing performance in the Tokyo Olympics here on Saturday.
+But, Chaudhary fired his way into the finals of the men's 10m air pistol event by topping the qualifications at 1st position with 586/600 with a mind-blowing performance in the Tokyo Olympics here on Saturday.
 Coach hard work at Aryangateways Sports Foundation for Saurabh proved itself in Olympics.
 Unfortunately in finals medal slipped off even after the entry at first position.

 At the age of 16 years, he won Gold n 10m air pistol at the Youth Olympic Games in Buenos Aires.
 And shot 244.2 to finish on top ahead of South Korea's Sung Yunho (236.7) and Switzerland's Solari Jason (215.6), who bagged silver and bronze respectively.